0day-Yash/hackathon-codorra/Hackathon - Codorra.md

 IF they pay more than 2,000$

-* What are the sponsor tiers (Gold, Silver, Community Partner)?
+* What are the sponsorship options?
-  We have them planned
+  We offer custom partnership packages.

 * Will we tie up with colleges/incubators to funnel participants?